ndrewtl/airspace-jekyll/_posts/2018-10-31-iris-python-data-vis.md

 ## What is Iris?

+Iris was developed originally by the Met Office (UK) out of a need for dealing with the many file formats used in the weather, climate, and ocean sciences scientific community.
+Many users of Iris had previously had to write their own code from scratch to handle and manipulate these file-formats, such as NetCDF, GRIB, and other common (and not-so-common) formats, alternatively they had to use one of the many separately available packages for each type of file format.
+(Such as `python-netcdf4` for python, etc.).
+This resulted in a lot of duplicated effort from researchers re-writing what was effectively the same or very similar code.
+In addition, many operations on weather and climate data are essentially very similar, such as converting between different units, extracting subsets of the data, merging datasets, interpolating data, and so on.
+Iris was developed to bring together these operations and provide a file-format agnostic package to deal with these commonly used operations.

+Iris operates around a central data structure used to store multi-dimiensional data when you are working on it called a `cube`.
+This typically represents gridded data that has many levels as well as x and y dimensions (Though Iris is still useful for 2 dimesnional data as well.)

+The third dimension in an Iris could be model levels, different heights in the atmosphere, or depths in the ocean.
+It could also be used to represent different time-slices in a model run.
+In short, the Iris cube data structure is very flexible and can be used to represent a large variety of different datasets.

+We are going to have a look at how the Iris `cube` data structure works now.

 <a name="cube"></a>

 **Learning outcome**: by the end of this section, you will be able to explain the capabilities and functionality of Iris cubes and coordinates.